Use these nine easy, practical and affordable tips for maintaining your healthy lifestyle while you travel!

 Search for Healthy Restaurants:

 Before I hit the road, I love using websites like Yelp, TripAdvisor and Google to scope out healthy restaurants along my route and in my final destination.
 While it does require a little pre-planning, I find that I make up the time along the journey because we don’t have to drive in circles deciding on where to eat.
 Even better, we don’t end up in a drive through making poor decisions.

 When you’re on the road, it’s even more important to stay hydrated.
 While I love coffee as much as the next gal, be sure to make water your primary beverage of choice throughout your journey.
 The health benefits of drinking water are endless but top on my list are the fact that it keeps my skin hydrated, keeps my energy levels high and helps maintain a healthy digestive system.
 (Read: limits bloating!)
-Kroger is a great place to stop and stock up on bottled water throughout your journey.

 Stock the Car with Healthy Snacks:

-Speaking of stopping at Kroger, there is no better way to avoid making poor food decisions along your road trip than to stock your car with healthy, portable snacks.
+There is no better way to avoid making poor food decisions along your road trip than to stock your car with healthy, portable snacks.

-My boys love Simple Truth freeze-dried fruits (mango is their current favorite), my husband loves Planters whole cashews and I’m a sucker for Simple Truth date bars (especially the chocolate peanut butter flavor!)
+My boys love freeze-dried fruits (mango is their current favorite), my husband loves Planters whole cashews and I’m a sucker for date bars (especially the chocolate peanut butter flavor!)
 These shelf-stable snacks are great for stashing in the glove compartment or in reusable bag in the back seat.
 Depending on the length of your trip, a cooler with ice is also great for storing beverages and perishable items.

 Take a New Class at a Local Fitness Studio: